 The Achill Archaeology Field School has now celebrated 29 successful years as a Training School for undergraduate and graduate students

 The Achill Archaeological Field School, founded in 1991, is a training school for students of archaeology and anthropology and is an accredited Field School of the National University of Ireland, Galway.
 Our mission is to promote the discipline of archaeology through academic and field-based study programmes for national and overseas students that combine in-depth hands-on training with state-of-the art archaeological research.
 The Field School supplements field-based learning with weekly field trips to local sites and monuments and provides a series of evening lectures, seminars and conferences on topics of historical and archaeological interest.
 The work of the Field School contributes enormously to the understanding, promotion and safeguarding of the local archaeological resource.

 The Field School has a small but well-stocked library and a dedicated computer lab complete with a bank of new computers, A3 Scanner, EDM (Total Station), Auto Levels, Trimble GPS units.
-Software incudes Auto Cad 2015, Civil 3D, Map 3D, Arc GIS and Photoshop.
+Software includes Auto Cad 2015, Civil 3D, Map 3D, Arc GIS and Photoshop.
 Wi-Fi is installed in the Archaeology Centre and in our adjoining student accommodation.

 The Achill Archaeological Field School has been training archaeology students in field techniques for over 30 years

-The Achill Field School usually conducts two archaeological excavations each year and these create an ideal training environment in which we can teach archaeology and anthropology students to excavate and to record the results of their archaeology excavations in a three-part system which creates a written record, a photographic record and a drawn record.
+The Achill Field School conducts two archaeological excavations each year and these create an ideal training environment in which we can teach archaeology and anthropology students to excavate and to record the results of their archaeology excavations in a three-part system which creates a written record, a photographic record and a drawn record.
 These three archaeology records come together in the post-excavation stage of the project to tell the story of the excavated site and form the foundation for our analysis of the excavated evidence and for our presentations to the public in the form of public lectures and printed publications.
-For many years, detailed stone-by-stone drawings, which were created on site to a precise scale, were later ‘inked-up’ in our office building using traditional methods, but these skills have now been replaced by digitisation using Adobe Photoshop and AutoCAD.
+For many years, detailed stone-by-stone drawings, which were created on-site to a precise scale, were later ‘inked-up’ in our office building using traditional methods, but these skills have now been replaced by digitisation using Adobe Photoshop and AutoCAD.